[Updated: 5 September 2018]

-Our country at the tip of the African continent has so much to offer to everyone; you truly will be spoilt for choice!
-So, where to start when it comes to tourist attractions in South Africa?
+Our country at the tip of the African continent has so much to offer to everyone.
+You truly will be spoilt for choice!
+So, where do you start when it comes to tourist attractions in South Africa?

 Did you know that South Africa is the adventure capital of the world?
 All the daredevils reading this will be interested to know that there are at least 130 different extreme exploits available, including white-water rafting, abseiling and shark cage-diving.

-South Africa has almost 3000km of beautiful coastline for all the sun worshippers out there, plus plenty of golfing, hiking, climbing (imagine a view of the sunrise from the peak of Table Mountain), in all sorts of different terrains, from forest to desert.
+South Africa has almost 3,000-km of beautiful coastline for all the sun worshippers out there.
+Plus, there’s plenty of opportunities for golfing, hiking, climbing (imagine a view of the sunrise from the peak of Table Mountain), in all sorts of different terrains, from forest to desert.

-There are also plenty of opportunities for shopping and fine and casual dining for everyone, plus the chance to experience local and international cuisine – including South Africa’s own renowned wines – to discover exciting wild life – the Big Five, zebras, giraffes and many others species including aquatic varieties (think majestic whales) and plentiful bird varieties.
+There are also loads of opportunities for shopping and fine and casual dining for everyone.
+There’s the chance to experience local and international cuisine – including South Africa’s own renowned wines.
+Discover exciting wildlife, including the Big Five, zebras, giraffes and many other species including incredible marine animals (think majestic whales) and plentiful bird varieties.
 You can also find out about South Africa’s ongoing contribution to its many conservation projects.

 Here, you can also learn about South Africa’s fight for freedom and how the influence of Mandela and many others helped to bring about its change.